shazee257/template-email-package/README.md

 **Features**
 - Send emails with custom HTML templates.
+- Attachments support.
 - Replace placeholders in templates with dynamic data.
 - Support for Gmail as the email service provider.
-- Error handling for template loading and email sending..
+- Error handling for template loading and email sending.

 **Installation**
 - npm install template-email